 Bacon wrapped dates can be pre-wrapped and frozen for up to a month for an even faster wholesome, sweet and salty snack.

-Find pitted medjool dates in the produce department of most grocery stores.
-Dates with pits can be used but removing them is time consuming and totally defeats the purpose of a quick 2 ingredient recipe.
+- Pitted medjool dates – can be found in the produce department of most grocery stores.
+Dates with pits can be used but removing the pits is time consuming.

 - 10 ounces medjool dates about 35-40, pitted